python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

 .. rubric:: Footnotes

+.. [#switch] In practice this means an 'enterprise class' switch, not the cheapest 10 port switch you can get

-.. [#network] 1GBE is sufficient if there are enough nodes.
-On new hardware, it might be possible to get enough compute power using fewer nodes and 10 GBE connections should be considered if the number of nodes is < 6.
-It might also be worth considering 10GBE for the 'master' node.
+.. [#network] 1GbE is sufficient if there are enough nodes.
+On new hardware, it might be possible to get enough compute power using fewer nodes and 10 GbE connections should be considered if the number of nodes is < 6.
+It might also be worth considering 10GbE for the 'master' node.